Computing Threshold Budgets in Discrete-Bidding Games: Frugal-Reachability Discrete-Bidding Games

-Let $T$ be a function that results from the fixed-point computation from the proof of Lem.~\ref{lem:reach-upper}.
-Since it satisfied the average property, we apply Lem.~\ref{lem:reach-lower} to show that \PT wins from $v$ when \PO's budget is $\predb{T(v)}$.
+Let $T$ be a function that results from the fixed-point computation from the proof of Lemma~\ref{lem:reach-upper}.
+Since it satisfies the average property, we apply Lemma~\ref{lem:reach-lower} to show that \PT wins from $v$ when \PO's budget is $\predb{T(v)}$.
 Since the values observed in a vertex during an execution of the fixed-point algorithm are monotonically decreasing and since the number of values that a vertex can obtain is $2k +1$, the running time is $O(|V| \cdot k)$.
 We thus conclude the following.

 \begin{restatable}{theorem}{thm:frugal-reach} Consider a frugal-reachability discrete-bidding game \(\G = \zug{V, E, k, S, \fr}\).
 Threshold budgets exist and satisfy the average property.
 Namely, there exists a function \(\thresh: V \rightarrow [k] \cup \{k+1\}\) such that for every vertex $v \in V$ \begin{itemize} \item if \PO's budget is $B \geq \thresh(v)$, then \PO wins the game, and \item if \PO's budget is $B < \thresh(v)$, then \PT wins the game \end{itemize} Moreover, there is an algorithm to compute $\thresh$ that runs in time $O(|V| \cdot k)$, which is exponential in the size of the input when $k$ is given in binary. \end{restatable}